Foreign transaction fees: What to know

 Do all credit cards have foreign transaction fees?

 Not all card issuers charge foreign transaction fees.
 And foreign transaction fees can vary by card issuer and credit card.
 Debit cards and prepaid travel cards could also have foreign transaction fees.
-That’s why it’s a good idea to review your card’s terms and conditions.
+You can check your card agreement’s Schumer box for a summary of your card’s terms and conditions, including fees you may be charged.

 1. Use travel credit cards without foreign transaction fees